krober10nd/SeismicMesh/README.md

 * **In the figure for the panels that show cell quality, solid lines indicate the mean and dashed lines indicate the minimum cell quality in the mesh.**

 * Note: it's important to point out here that a significant speed-up can be achieved for moderate to large problems using the [parallel capabilities](https://seismicmesh.readthedocs.io/en/master/tutorial.html#basics) provided in SeismicMesh.

+**For an additional comparison of *SeismicMesh* against several other popular mesh generators head over to [meshgen-comparison](https://github.com/nschloe/meshgen-comparison).

 Changelog